a3r0id/covid-19-data-utils/README.md

 ## THE API CREDIT GOES TO [corona.lmao.ninja](https://github.com/NovelCOVID/API), big thanks!

 ## Javascript Example
-Just a basic (but totally working) concept for a live Covid-19 update page ,by country, enjoy and stay safe!
+Just a basic (but totally working) concept for a live Covid-19 update webpage, by country.
-In a hurry but wanted to get this out :)
-I'll be sure to style it in the future, mabye later today!

 ## Python API Wrapper
 Interacts with the API.